Code-Institute-Submissions/Milestone_Project_Two/README.md

 ### Venue information pages

 Once a venue is chosen from either **EAT, DRINK,** or **STAY**, the user is taken to a page which displays the information for that venue.
 It has a large custom map with a marker showing the location, a review of the venue and a link to their website.
-There is also a button to take you back to the **EAT, DRINK,** or **STAY** page you just came from.
+There is also a button to take you back to the **HOME** page.

 ---